 Despite my working conditions the cakes turned out beautifully.
 I was very proud of my work.
 That night, after our romantic fondue dinner, I discovered that my husband does not like cream cheese frosting.
 I just couldn’t understand why he didn’t love it, because I do.
 He was really sweet about it though, I don’t think he told me until after he had eaten half of his cake.

 Since then I have tried over and over to convert him to my love of cream cheese frosting.
 My attempts have only turned him away from it more.
 He liked this fudge, but he gave me the cream cheese frosting layer.

-Pour the white and milk chocolate chips and sweetened condensed milk into a microwave-safe bowl and microwave for 30 seconds.
+- Pour 2½ cups white chocolate chip, the milk chocolate chips and sweetened condensed milk into a microwave-safe bowl and microwave for 30 seconds.
 Stir, and microwave in 15 second increments, stirring in-between, until the chocolate chips are melted.
-Add the red food coloring starting with about 2 tsp. and adding more a little at a time until you get the color that you desire.
+Add the red food coloring starting with 1 teaspoon and adding more a little at a time until you get the color that you desire.

-Melt the white chocolate chips in a microwave safe bowl.
+- Melt the remaining 1½ cups of white chocolate chips in a microwave safe bowl.
 Start by microwaving them for 30 seconds, stirring them, and then microwave in 15 second increments, stirring in-between, until they are melted.

 Click HERE to see where we linked up to.